Eseperio/yii2-url-shortener/readme.md

 ```

 ## Redirection
 Module includes a controller to handle redirections.
-The only thing you need to make it work is create a link to your app domain followed by the short id of url.
+The only thing you need, to make it work, it is create a link to your app domain, followed by the short id of url.

 `http://myapp.tld/gGyU`